 AutoSupport data includes information about a storage array's configuration, status, performance, and system events.
 The AutoSupport data does not contain any user data.
-Dispatches can be sent immediately or on a schedule (daily and weekly).
+Dispatches are sent daily and weekly.

 Key benefits

 Some key benefits of the AutoSupport feature include: